privacybydesign/pbdf-website/pages/irma-uitleg.md

 een bank, enz.

 * Ik ben een student (of een oudere)
 * Ik ben boven de 12 (of 16, of 18, of 21, of 65)
 * Ik ben onder de 12 (of ...)
 * Mijn nationaliteit is ...

-* Mijn geslacht is mannelijk / vrouwelijk
+* Mijn geslacht is ...
 * Mijn banknummer is ...
 * Mijn huisadres is ...
 * Mijn voor/achter-naam is ...
 * Mijn burger service nummer (BSN) is ...
 * Mijn verzekersnummer is ...
 * Mijn email adres is ...
 * Mijn mobiele nummer is ...
 * Mijn klantenkaart van bedrijf X is brons / zilver / goed
 * Mijn treinabonnement is eerste / tweede klas
 * etc. etc.

 Sommige van deze attributen zijn uniek-bepalend, zoals je BSN: er